AdaCore/gnatstudio/docs/users_guide/extending.rst

 :command:`control-`, :command:`alt-`, :command:`shift-` or any combination
 of these to specify the key modifiers to apply.

-You can also define multiple key bindings similar to Emacs's by separating them by a space.
+You can also define multiple key bindings similar to Emacs' by separating them by a space.
 For example, :command:`control-x control-k` means the user should press :kbd:`Ctrl-x`, followed by a :kbd:`Ctrl-k` to activate the corresponding action.
 This only works if the first key is not already bound to an action.
-If it is, you first unbind it by passing an empty action to :file:`<key>`.
+If it is, you must first unbind it by passing an empty action to :file:`<key>`.

 Use an empty string as the key binding if you wish to deactivate a